uhhhhh-gif/simple.vbs/README.md

 vbscript files
 hello
-this is the thing that has vbscript files you can download the .zip file
+this is the thing that has vbscript files you can download the .rar file